twisted-nematic57/SolveKit/README.md

 There are some website-specific (I call it "platform-specific") differences, but generally:
  * Keep each solution contained in its own single source file.
 To do this, make only the class that contains the main method public.
 Where the code flows from the main method is platform-dependent.
  * The name of the class that contains the main method for each solution must follow a certain pattern or otherwise correspond with an identifier for the problem that the solution is for.
 This makes it easy to keep track of what solution it is at a glance.
+ * Do not create new packages.
+SolveKit depends on the properties of the `.` (and `-`) it receives in command-line arguments from IntelliJ IDEA.

 ### Platform-Specific Differences